 North Carolina Department of Public Instruction

-The North Carolina Department of Public Instruction does not require approval of online out-of-state educator programs if the programs do not lead to PK-12 teacher licensure or eligibility for a teacher pay increase in North Carolina.
-Because the programs do not lead to PK-12 teacher licensure or eligibility for a teacher pay increase in North Carolina, The Ohio State University may offer the online Master of Learning Technologies, Master of Arts in Art Education, Associate of Arts in Early Childhood Development and Education (ECDE), and Core Practices in World Language Education programs to students located in North Carolina.
+Ohio State may offer the online Master of Learning Technologies, Master of Arts in Art Education, Associate of Arts in Early Childhood Development and Education (ECDE), Core Practices in World Language Education Certificate, and Advanced Chemistry Knowledge Certificate programs to students located in North Carolina.

-The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-school, and pre-k programs within a school district in Ohio.
-North Carolina does not offer an equivalent associate pre-k license.
-A bachelor’s degree is required for pre-k teacher licensure in North Carolina.
-However, the ECDE program could qualify completers for other early childhood roles in North Carolina if all other criteria are met.
+The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-school, and pre-K programs within a school district in Ohio.
+North Carolina does not offer an equivalent associate pre-K license.

 North Carolina Social Work Certification and Licensure Board